-- Students are highly encouraged to attend a pre-class "Meet n' Greet" scheduled for September 7th, 4 6 PM, on Zoom.
-We will go over course etiquette and expectations. - Getting in touch: please contact the course instructor and teaching assistant with any questions about the course by email, Geoffrey Ozin: g.ozin@utoronto.ca and Jon Babi: jon.babi@mail.utoronto.ca. - The University of Toronto is committed to equity, human rights, and respect for diversity.
+Students are highly encouraged to attend a pre-class "Meet n' Greet" scheduled for September 6th, 4 - 6 PM, on Zoom.
+We will go over course etiquette and expectations.

+- Getting in touch: please contact the course instructor with any questions about the course by email, Geoffrey Ozin: a.ozin@utoronto.ca - The University of Toronto is committed to equity, human rights, and respect for diversity.
 All members of the learning environment in this course should strive to create an atmosphere of mutual respect where all members of our community can express themselves, engage with each other, and respect one another's differences.
 We have the highest expectations from you all to act in a respectful manner towards your peers and colleagues. - This course, including your participation, will be recorded on video and will be available to students in the course for viewing remotely and after each session.
 Course videos and materials belong to your instructor, the University, and/or other sources depending on the specific facts of each situation and are protected by copyright.
 Do not download, copy, or share any course or student materials or videos without the explicit permission of the instructor.
 For questions about recording and use of videos in which you appear please contact your instructor. - Submission for all assignments will take place on Quercus, with a penalty of 10% deducted for each day late. - Students are responsible for informing the instructor and TA about any expected absences.
 In case of emergency it is vital to notify us as soon as possible so accommodations can be made.